codemod-com/intuita-vscode-extension/README.md

+**⚠️ This repository is deprecated and no longer maintained.**

+**Please Note:** This repository was migrated to a monorepo called [codemod](https://github.com/codemod-com/codemod/tree/main/apps/vsce).

 # A better way to discover & run community-led codemods

 Upgrade your projects with the help of codemods created by experts in the community, one framework at a time, starting with Next.js v13.4.